amree/amree.github.io/_posts/2009-07-22-how-to-enable-mysql-support-in-qt-sdk-for-linux.markdown

 #{{ page.title }}

+	Known to work with:
+		- Slackware v13.37, Qt SDK v1.1.5 (32 bit), Qt v4.8.0, MySQL v5.5.18

 1. Download Qt SDK for Linux/X11 at Qt Software.

 2. Install it anywhere you want, just make sure you remember the path.
+I installed mine at `/opt`.

 3. To build MySQL as a plugin, you need to know two other paths: